 3. The large footprint of the giant tub is limiting what else can be done with the room and the space.
 Many people would rather eschew the tub and have more counter space or a larger shower.
 Privacy for the water closet can also take precedence in the master bathroom.
 We have even seen a resurgence of the bidet in some bathrooms.

 All three of these are good reasons – but does this mean the trend is here to stay?
 Maybe, maybe not.
 For one thing, not having any kind of tub anywhere in the house can make it difficult to re-sell.
-Young couples and families with young children are most likely to demand a tub (needed for washing babies).
-We are suggesting to our clients that they either keep a small tub in the master bathroom or have a larger tub in one of the other bathrooms (which might be better for kids anyway).
+Young couples and families with young children are most likely to demand at least one tub (needed for washing babies).
+We are suggesting to our clients that they either keep a small tub in their master bathrooms or have a larger tub in one of the other bathrooms (which might be better for kids anyway).
 We are also recommending to our clients that we give some thought to where a tub might be added later, for resale, and possibly even setting plumbing behind the wall to plan for it.
 It costs very little to plan for it but can be very costly to ignore the possibility.

 And, although busy lifestyles are with us to stay, it is absolutely the case that styles change.
 Right now, buyers are looking for large, luxurious showers, sometimes with dual heads, larger counters and mirrors.
 If they do have a tub, they want it smaller and free-standing rather than built-in to allow for more space.
 These are, however, just trends.
-White tiles are also in right now and the chances are that, like different colors of tiles, large tubs will come back in again in the future.
+White tiles such as marble tile are also in right now and the chances are that, like different colors of tiles, large tubs will come back in again in the future.